 For more specific specifications please see Zoom System requirements.

 *If you will be traveling or attending from multiple locations please take a moment to consider the internet connection and hardware you will have access to in each location.

 If English is not your first language, please consider your comfort level with reading, writing, and speaking in English.
 While we are working toward offering translations of our materials, we are not yet offering non-English speaking cohorts.

-This 50 hour workshop includes:
+This 45 hour course includes:

 One 3-hour Opening Zoom session facilitated by EPP Guides (3 hours)